The Ultimate Guide on How to Create a Google Sites Intranet in 12 Steps

+Learn how to create your Google Workspace intranet from the very start.
 As an intranet designer and consultant we are approached at many points in production, but typically we engage with a client at the beginning.
-So here's a roadmap to share the adventure of creating Google Sites for intranet.
+So here's a roadmap to share the adventure of creating an intranet on Workspace (formerly G Suite & Google Apps for Business).

 We already discussed planning and the three pillars of good planning: aesthetic, organization, functionality.
 Review your company's goals for the intranet?
 What is the intranet's purpose?